At Mount Mercy, living on campus means setting up a home away from home and blending your academic life with your social experiences.

 Since this may be your first time away from home, we want to surround you with people who share your same interests.
-Living Learning Communities allow our residents to live with others who share their interests, in a smaller and theme focused residential environment.
+Learning Communities allow our residents to live with others who share their interests, in a smaller and theme focused residential environment.
 Our communities promote engaged and reflective learning in and out of the classroom.
-Living Learning Community themes vary from year to year.
-Examples of past Living Learning Communities include Nursing, Business Leadership, and Women and Wellness Sophomore Experience.

-Not only will you live on the same floor as your fellow community members, but you may take classes together, do service projects together, and have a group of friends to explore everything else campus life has to offer:
+Not only will you enage with your fellow community members, but you may take classes together, do service projects together, and have a group of friends to explore everything else campus life has to offer:

 - Leadership opportunities through floor governance and participation in the Residential Housing Association